 Day of Mourning for Workers Killed or Injured on the Job

-This year, as the world faces the COVID-19 pandemic, Day of Mourning has taken a different tone.
-April 28 will not only be an opportunity for workers and employers to remember the dead, but critical for all of us to express our continued commitment to protecting workers and preventing further tragedies, and making every workplace safe and healthy for everyone.
+This will be the second year in a row that Day of Mourning will take place in the shadow of the COVID-19 pandemic.
+Unfortunately, the current circumstances means that we will once again have to make this occasion without being in the physical presence of others.
+Despite that, April 28 continues to be an important opportunity for workers and employers to remember the dead, but critical for all of us to express our continued commitment to protecting workers and preventing further tragedies, and making every workplace safe and healthy for everyone.

 Please join your fellow union members at an event in your community as we remember those we have lost and continue to fight to ensure that no one is forced to risk injury, illness, or death as a result of going to work.
 Visit dayofmourning.bc.ca for more information and to find other resources.